SHOP LOCAL FOOD BLOGGING CHALLENGE

 This food blogging challenge was developed to promote your local food producers and share your recipes using their produce.
 This is the place to showcase the wonderful foods available where you live, where ever you live, worldwide.

-1. Write your blog post showcasing an ingredient sourced locally and post your recipe url to the Linky at the bottom of the appropriate month’s challenge, including your email and the title of your recipe or post.
+1. Write your blog post showcasing a seasonal ingredient sourced locally and post your recipe url to the Linky at the bottom of the appropriate month’s challenge, including your email and the title of your recipe or post.
 Important: Tell us a bit about where the ingredient came from, with a link to the producer too, if available.

 2. Display the Shop Local badge (as shown above) if you wish (this is optional) to the relevant recipe post, with a link back to this Shop Local page.

 3. Add as many recipe links as you like, there’s no limit!
 Share the local producer love!